rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231228_New York Times Podcasts.md

 *  These formerly tourist boat, now migrant boat companies, are calling the migrants one by
 *  one to get on their assigned boat after they've bought their ticket.
 *  So we get on this boat with a large group of migrants on their way to start this journey.
-*  And we reach Caburgan·, the last town before people enter the jungle.
+*  And we reach Caburgan√°, the last town before people enter the jungle.
 *  So we are leaving now to begin this hike.
 *  We're a group of maybe 100 people.
 *  There's lots of children.